pdee/pdee/doc/commands-python-mode.rst

 By default, Emacs inhibits the loading of Python modules from the current working directory, for security reasons.
-To disable this behavior, change `python-remove-cwd-from-path' to nil.
+To disable this behavior, change `py-remove-cwd-from-path' to nil.

 py-send-region
 --------------